Table of content

 4. If you feel wetness in your pad or it’s been more than 4 - 5hours, make sure to change the pads regularly.

-5. Last but not the least, how to dispose sanitary pads?
+5. Last but not the least, it's crucial to know how to dispose of sanitary pads properly.
 Make sure to wrap them in a disposable bag and throw them in a closed bin.
 This is for both physical and environmental hygiene.

 Initially using menstrual products may be quite challenging, but with regular practice, you will be used to it.
 Also while using menstrual pads, check and get your hands on the right pad size based on your flow.